Pabau GO app

 Key features

-AI-assisted SOAP notes & customisable charting
+AI-assisted SOAP notes and customizable charting

 Patient portal